 Just show up to the class,

-and I will lead you through the steps.
+and I will lead you through the steps to soothe pet loss.

 There’s a super simple supplies list – Pen and paper.

 Though you can add in any colored pens, pencils, markers, paints.

 Sandy Rakowitz of One Heart Healing Center for People & Animals, the Holistic Tips Expert, and Transformational Soul Coach who helps people & their animals live healthier, more vibrant, intuitive, fluid & inspired lives.

 Sandy has over 30 years in the field of Animal Wellness.
 Providing Practical Health & Behavior Solutions for People, Horses, Dogs, Cats, Exotics.

 Sandy has been communicating with animals for almost two decades.
 One of her specialties is communicating with animals who have passed over, and assisting with people to help them through grief.